Amybarba/lambda-calculator/README.md

 - The design file should be followed as close as possible but doesn't have to be pixel perfect - budget your time wisely.
 - The client will provide their own proprietary calculator software so your app only needs basic functionality, enough for a demo.

-## Directions
+X ## Directions

 Using the design file, build out your User Interface.
 Before you start, look through the app structure to see what components you have to work with, then you'll start by following the steps below.

-**STEP 1**
+**STEP 1** X

-- You have been given a Data.js file that contains some arrays.
+X - You have been given a Data.js file that contains some arrays.
-- Find a way to bring (import) the data into the necessary files, but do not change the data.
+A - Find a way to bring (import) the data into the necessary files, but do not change the data.
-- Data should be imported into the wrapper components (`Numbers.js`, `Operators.js`, and `Specials.js`)
+B - Data should be imported into the wrapper components (`Numbers.js`, `Operators.js`, and `Specials.js`)
 ## Please specifiy which component files.
 Makes no sense.

 **Step 2**